SL177Y-0/aptos_backend/DEPLOY_VM.md

-# Deploying the Aptos Backend on a Google Cloud VM
+# Deploying the Aptos Backend on a Google Cloud VM (Final Guide)

-This guide provides step-by-step instructions for deploying the application on a Google Cloud Virtual Machine.
-The application is containerized using Docker, which simplifies the deployment process.
+This comprehensive guide provides a detailed, step-by-step process for deploying the application on a Google Cloud Virtual Machine.
+This guide is based on the latest official documentation and best practices to ensure a successful deployment.

 ## Prerequisites